joelbaruch/MSc-Thesis-Infimal-Convolution-TV-Curvelet/README.md

 4.To run these functions use the code 'TestingFunction'.
 Run the section of the functional you want.
 Make sure to adjust the parameters as you want before running the section.

+5.For the parameters, keep u_solver as '1', keep mu as '20', keep non_negativity as '1'.
+These are all parameters I have not implemented fully yet, so keep them as this.